Location:

 - Bonhams: Chassis #10814356, sold at auction in 2014.

-- UltimateCarPage: The site provides general information, photographs, and dedications to specific chassis.
+- UltimateCarPage: General information, photographs, and dedications to specific chassis, by Wouter Melissen, January 16, 2014.

 The greater family of the 6C Alfa Romeo became the archetype for volume production sports cars.
 Although each one benefits from the considerable engineering prowess of Vittorio Jano, Alfa Romeo produced many thousands of 6C spiders, demonstrating that a fast, reliable platform could be improved over numerous iterations to yield world-beating results.
 This strategy drives the formula for Porsche in the post-War era.
 In any case, the 6C cars take from Alfa's antique era sporting roots a sense of mounting excitement in the automobile as a competitive instrument, and imbue the simple steel chassis with more athleticism than most any driver had previously enjoyed.
 From 1500 cc to 1750 cc, the early 6-cylinder cars of Jano's devising build the foundation for an Italian love story filled with euphoric victory and tragic death, as well as the arrival of one Enzo Ferrari, then a young driver and Alfa Romeo team manager.